Pressure Converter

 Pressure unit conversions are mathematically exact when using precise conversion factors.
 However, practical accuracy depends on the precision of your input values and the number of significant figures.
 This calculator uses high-precision conversion factors (like 1 atm = 101,325 Pa exactly) and displays results with appropriate precision.
 For scientific work, be aware that temperature can affect pressure readings, and some older unit definitions may have slight variations.

-Industries use pressure units optimized for their typical pressure ranges: HVAC systems use inches of water column (inWC) for low pressures; automotive uses PSI for tire and hydraulic pressures; aviation uses inches of mercury (inHg) for altimeter settings; diving uses atmospheres (ATA) or bar; vacuum technology uses Torr or milliTorr; meteorology uses hectopascals (hPa) or millibars; and high-pressure applications like materials testing use megapascals (MPa) or kilopounds per square inch (ksi).
+Industries use pressure units improved for their typical pressure ranges: HVAC systems use inches of water column (inWC) for low pressures; automotive uses PSI for tire and hydraulic pressures; aviation uses inches of mercury (inHg) for altimeter settings; diving uses atmospheres (ATA) or bar; vacuum technology uses Torr or milliTorr; meteorology uses hectopascals (hPa) or millibars; and high-pressure applications like materials testing use megapascals (MPa) or kilopounds per square inch (ksi).

-Key conversions include: 1 PSI = 6,894.76 Pa = 0.06895 bar = 51.715 mmHg; 1 bar = 14.504 PSI = 100,000 Pa = 750.06 mmHg; 1 atmosphere = 14.696 PSI = 1.01325 bar = 101,325 Pa = 760 mmHg.
-Remember that these are exact mathematical relationships, so conversions are precise.
+Main conversions include: 1 PSI = 6,894.76 Pa = 0.06895 bar = 51.715 mmHg; 1 bar = 14.504 PSI = 100,000 Pa = 750.06 mmHg; 1 atmosphere = 14.696 PSI = 1.01325 bar = 101,325 Pa = 760 mmHg.
+Keep in mind these are exact mathematical relationships, so conversions are precise.
 The calculator handles all these conversions automatically using the same factors used in international standards.

 Atmospheric pressure decreases exponentially with altitude due to the weight of the air column above.
 At sea level, pressure is ~101.3 kPa (14.7 PSI, 1 atm), but it drops to about 50% at 18,000 feet and continues decreasing.
 This relationship is used in aviation altimeters and weather forecasting.
 The exact relationship depends on temperature and humidity, but a rough approximation is that pressure decreases by about 12 Pa (0.0017 PSI) per meter of elevation gain.